CreoPhon/consonant_stability_portuguese_creoles/README.md

 ## 3.4 Typological frequency and borrowability

-First, we turn the data into ordinal.
+First, we turn the data into ordinal values.

 Ordinal data was generated by ranking the percentage values of stability, borrowability and typological frequency from 1 to 19.